Brookfield Relocation Services

-For our Brookfield Relocation Military and Canadian Forces, and Royal Canadian Mounted Police (RCMP) Members, welcome!
+For those that have already received their relocation directives, welcome!
 You have been posted and now you need to buy or sell a home in Winnipeg and surrounding areas.
 This section was designed for you!
-We have compiled a list of questions that our clients frequently ask based on our extensive experience in dealing with Military and RCMP relocations.
-We have also compiled a relocation package.
-Should that be of interest to you, please fill out the form below!
+We have compiled a list of questions that our clients frequently ask.

 Are you moving away from Winnipeg?
 Let us put you in touch with our referral partners in: